-Sex and prostitution in ancient Rome, eroticism, can be said to have been something which was treated openly and with little hypocrisy but in exchange its raw power was somehow checked through satire.
-Martial's poems are particularly direct.
-Ovid's poems "The Art of Love" (Ars Amatoria) could have raised an eye-brow or two given their focus on the woman's pleasure, passive pleasure, which to the Roman's was supposedly of a lesser value than active pleasure.
-Nonetheless the poems demonstrate that women were more than objects.
-Ovid's verses about sitting next to your belle at the races gives us a good glimpse of this.
+Martial’s poems are particularly direct whilst Ovid’s poems “The Art of Love” (Ars Amatoria) could have raised an eye-brow or two given their focus on the woman’s pleasure, passive pleasure, which to the Roman’s was supposedly of a lesser value than the active pleasure of men.
+Nonetheless the poems demonstrate that women were more than sexual objects.
+Ovid’s verses about sitting next to your belle at the races gives us a good glimpse of this.

 Apart from the innumerable phallic representations at household thresholds or hanging as chandeliers we should also add a good number of sculptural reliefs and decorations on household goods such as glass and silver ware, jewelry (rings in particular) and even embossed onto the top side of everyday common oil lamps.